 More than two thirds of young women say their confidence in politicians has plummeted, with many reporting they feel ignored as they struggle to make ends meet, according to new findings from Young Women’s Trust published on the day MPs return to Parliament.

 The charity, which supports young women on low or no pay, surveyed 2,000 women aged 18 to 30 through Populus Data Solutions and found that 69 per cent had less confidence in their elected representatives than this time last year.

-That number rose to 72 per cent among young women aged 18-24 years old, while 70 per cent of young women with a disability or long-term health condition said they felt they were not listened to by those in power.
+That number rose to 72% among young women aged 18 to 24 years old, while 70% of young women with a disability or long-term health condition said they felt they were not listened to by those in power.